KnightHades/configs/README.md

-# Config files and wallpapers for my build of dwm
+# Configs and wallpapers for my build of dwm